California latest to sue drug companies over insulin prices - KESQ

 Today, Wren says he has good health insurance and doesn’t have to ration his supply of insulin.
 He said he skirts the law each month by providing people insulin from someone else’s prescription “all so that they don’t have to ration.”

 The big insulin manufacturing companies have assistance programs to help people purchase insulin.
-Novo Nordisk said in 2021 that more than a million people used some form of the company’s assistance when purchasing its insulin.
+Novo Nordisk said in 2021, more than a million people used some form of the company’s assistance when purchasing its insulin.

 California’s state government is considering making its own insulin and selling it at a much cheaper price.
 Last year, the state Legislature approved $100 million for the project, with $50 million set aside for developing three types of insulin and the rest going to a potential manufacturing facility.

 State officials hope a California brand of generic insulin could disrupt the market and bring all insulin prices down.
-Bonta said he hopes his lawsuit does the same thing.
+Bonta says he hopes his lawsuit does the same thing.

 “California can drive markets,” Bonta said, citing the state’s size and economic power.
 “Change emanates and starts here.”